Rock (geology): Human use

 The use of rock has had a huge impact on the cultural and technological development of the human race.
 Rock has been used by humans and other hominids for at least 2.5 million years.
 Lithic technology marks some of the oldest and continuously used technologies.
 The mining of rock for its metal content has been one of the most important factors of human advancement, and has progressed at different rates in different places, in part because of the kind of metals available from the rock of a region.

 Anthropic rock

 Anthropic rock is synthetic or restructured rock formed by human activity.
-Concrete is recognized as a man-made rock constituted of natural and processed rock and having been developed since Ancient Rome.
+Concrete is recognized as a human-made rock constituted of natural and processed rock and having been developed since Ancient Rome.
 Rock can also be modified with other substances to develop new forms, such as epoxy granite.
 Artificial stone has also been developed, such as Coade stone.
 Geologist James R. Underwood has proposed anthropic rock as a fourth class of rocks alongside igneous, sedimentary, and metamorphic.